On This Page

 If someone is injured, ensure that they receive first aid and/or medical treatment.

-Contractors and other workers who injure themselves or damages their property while on UTS premises may be entitled to make a claim for UTS public liability insurances.
+Contractors and other workers who injure themselves or damages their property while on UTS premises should contact UTS Insurance.

 If you see a hazard or risk